rhel-labs/learn-katacoda/crypto-policy/intro.md

 * Modify application settings to comply with stronger cryptograpic policies

 # Example Use case
-Your security team is recommending using more stringent crypto policies and is disallowing SHA-1 signature algorithm.
+Your security team requires using stronger cryptography algorithms with applications and is no longer allowing weaker algorithms, such as SHA-1.